dmitrigur/object_utility.js/README.md

 Small library for multi-level autoarray and associative array operations.

 This library makes more easier an operating of multi-level arrays in cases when existence of certain clone of an array is unknown or none.
-For example, you need to to assign a value for leaf of some multi-level associative array as follows:
+For example, you need to assign a value for leaf of some multi-level associative array as follows:

 food[foodtype]['apple'].price=50;